Positivity of automorphic vector bundles on unitary Shimura varieties: Introduction

-The naive idea to prove the ampleness criterion is to express the class $[\mathcal{L}_Y(\lambda)]$ as a non-negative linear combination of strata Hasse invariants.
-Then the intersection number $(\mathcal{L}_Y(\lambda)\cdot C)$ would be non-negative provided that the complete curve $C$ does not lie in any lower-dimensional strata.
+To prove the ampleness criterion, our naive idea is to express the class $[\mathcal{L}_Y(\lambda)]$ as a non-negative linear combination of strata Hasse invariants.
+Then the intersection number $(\mathcal{L}_Y(\lambda)\cdot C)$ would be non-negative as long as the test curve $C$ does not lie in any lower-dimensional strata.
 Then we can reduce the problem to a lower dimensional variety and continue this process.
-The actual proof is significantly more involved, but the construction of strata Hasse invariant plays a crucial role in our argument.
-It is also important to note that we construct strata partial Hasse invariants over the partial flag spaces (see Section 3), which provides a generalization of the entire framework.
+To avoid strata with bad geometric properties, we need a more careful construction of strata Hasse invariants whose zero locus does not contain these specific strata.
+This is a generalization of the previous work, which relies on the moduli interpretation.

-\textbf{Outline of the Proof and structure of the paper.}
+\subsubsection{Outline of the proof and structure of the paper.}

 In Section 2 we define unitary Shimura varieties.
-However, since our focus is on the local structure at $p$ and the signature at infinite places of the Shimura variety, the group $G$ can be replaced by any other unitary group over $\mathbb{Q}$ that differs from $G$ at finite places aways from $p$.
-The result in this paper apply to any split unitary Shimura variety, which is necessarily compact.
+However, since our focus is on the local structure at $p$ and the signature at infinite places of the Shimura variety, the group $G$ can be replaced by any other unitary group over $\mathbb{Q}$ that differs from $G$ at finite places away from $p$.
+The result in this paper applies to these compact unitary Shimura varieties.

 In Section 3, we introduce the stack of $G$-zips and the Ekedahl--Oort stratification of $X$.
 We also review the construction of (partial) flag spaces $Y_{P'}$ over $X$ and their stratifications.
 We then provide an explicit construction of the automorphic line bundles $\mathcal{L}_{P'}(\lambda)$.
 We consider all possible line bundles over all partial flag spaces (including the case $P=P'$, in which $Y_{P'}=X$) simultaneously.
 We state our main theorem and its variants at the end of the section.